junxit/us-congress-bills-110/bill.md

 # H.R.
 2185

-> To amend the Tropical Forest Conservation Act of 1998 to provide debt relief to developing countries that take action to protect forests and coral reefs and associated coastal marine ecosystems, to reauthorize such Act through fiscal year 2010, and for other purposes.
+> To amend the Tropical Forest Conservation Act of 1998 to provide debt relief to developing countries that take action to protect tropical forests and coral reefs and associated coastal marine ecosystems, to reauthorize such Act through fiscal year 2010, and for other purposes.

 ## § 1.
 Findings and purposes

 - **(a)** *Findings* Subsection (a) of section 802 of the Tropical Forest Conservation Act of 1998 (22 U.S.C.
 2431) is amended—
-  - **(1)** in paragraphs (1), (6), and (7), by striking “tropical forests” each place it appears and inserting “forests and coral reefs and associated coastal marine ecosystems”;
+  - **(1)** in paragraphs (1), (6), and (7), by striking “tropical forests” each place it appears and inserting “tropical forests and coral reefs and associated coastal marine ecosystems”;
   - **(2)** by redesignating paragraphs (3) through (7) as paragraphs (4) through (8), respectively;
   - **(3)** by inserting after paragraph (2) the following:
     > - **(3)** Coral reefs and associated coastal marine ecosystems provide a wide range of benefits to mankind by—